0atman/noboilerplate/scripts/22-starting-rust.md

 2. Copy and clone everything.
 Rust is 80x faster than python, you're probably not going to notice the performance hit!

 3. Only use references when the compiler tells you to.
-This will eventually teach you how to use them.
+This will eventually teach you how to use them properly.

 When you've done (3) a few times you're ready to move on